aws-samples/aws-secure-environment-accelerator/docs/operations/operations-troubleshooting-guide.md

 _Executed only when using AWS Organizations baseline_

 This step starts the `PBMMAccel-InstallCfnRoleMaster_sm` state machine.
-This state machine is responsible for creating the IAM role `AWSCloudFormationStackSetAdministrationRole` in the root account.
+This state machine is responsible for creating the IAM role defined in `organization-admin-role` (default: `AWSCloudFormationStackSetAdministrationRole`) in the root account.
 You can read more about why this role is created [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-prereqs.html).

 ### 3.2.10.
 Create Organization Account